Ukrainian Emergency Response

 CURRENT GOAL

-Our goal is to send at least another $10,000 of assistance by August 2023 to assist church-based ministries in Ukraine that are helping widows and the fatherless.
+Our goal is to send at least another $40,000 of assistance in 2024 to assist church-based ministries in Ukraine that are helping widows and the fatherless.

 PROGRESS

-We are thankful to our generous financial partners as we have provided over $190,000 of assistance since the Russian invasion of Ukraine.
+We are thankful to our generous financial partners as we have received $223,600 in donations to assist the people of Ukraine through Ukrainian churches since the Russian invasion of Ukraine.

 Funds have provided shelter, meals, clothing, transportation, and other kinds of practical assistance.
 Showers, toilets, and washing machines have been installed to help those sheltering uprooted Ukrainians meet these basic needs.